 - 2 tablespoons (1 oz, 28g) unsalted butter, softened to room temp

 - 1.5 teaspoons salt

 - In the bowl of a stand mixer or in a large mixing bowl, combine the starter, water and 1/2 cup of the bread flour to form a thick batter.
 Cover the bowl and allow the mixture to rise for 30-60 minutes.

-- Warm the milk in the microwave to about 110°F, slightly warmer than body temperature.
+- Warm the milk in the microwave to scalding.
 Add the butter to the milk and stir until the butter melts.
+Allow the milk to cool to slightly warmer than body temp.
 Add the milk, sugar, salt and egg to the sponge.
 Mix to combine.

 - Add 1 1/2 cups of the bread flour.
 Mix until the batter looks like thick pancake batter.
 If using a stand mixer, switch to the dough hook.

 - With the mixer running, slowly add the remaining cup of the bread flour.
 Mix until the dough begins to gather on the hook and clears the sides of the bowl.
 Knead for 5 minutes.
 If mixing by hand, add as much of the flour as you can in the bowl then finish kneading in the rest of the flour by hand And then knead 5 minutes.

 - Dump the dough onto a lightly floured surface.
 The dough should be soft and slightly sticky.
 Knead to form a smooth ball.
 If the dough is very sticky sprinkle a little more flour as you knead.
 Place the dough in an oiled bowl, turning once to coat the dough.
 Cover and set aside in a warm spot.